Gubner/skillbar/README.md

 # skillbar
-This is a direct replacement for QBus qb-skillbar
+This is a direct replacement for QBCore Framework qb-skillbar

 Installation:
 Remove qb-skillbar from [qb] directory.
 Rename this resource to "qb-skillbar" and put in [qb] directory